LSA 2015 Annual Meeting

 - Special 1-day Rate: $75

 For a nominal fee, the LSA provides private space at the Annual Meeting for organizations wishing to interview job candidates.
-If desired, we will also collect CVs from meeting attendees, and post a job notice in the Jobs Center on the LSA website and/or in Language.
+If desired, we will also collect CVs from meeting attendees.
 Read more about the Job Interview Service here.
-There is no charge for individuals who wish to be interviewed by an organization participating in the Job Interview Service.
+NOTE: The Job Interview Service is completely subscribed for the 2015 Annual Meeting; only Tier I (CV Collection/Job Listing) is currently available.

-Members who notify the Secretariat that they plan to bring children to the meeting will receive the names and e-mail addresses of other members who expect to bring their children to Minneapolis, so that they may arrange for mutual babysitting services if convenient.
-In addition, members may arrange for babysitting services by contacting the Marriott's concierge directly.
+Members who notify the Secretariat that they plan to bring children to the meeting will receive the names and e-mail addresses of other members who expect to bring their children to Portland, so that they may arrange for mutual babysitting services if convenient.
+In addition, members may arrange for babysitting services by contacting the Hilton's concierge directly.

-Attendees at the Minneapolis meeting who need ASL/English interpretation must notify the LSA Secretariat and register for the meeting by 15 November 2013.
-Presenters who plan to present in ASL must also notify the Secretariat by 15 November 2013 to ensure that interpretation is provided.
-All requests should be sent to David Robinson, Director of Membership and Meetings, with the words "2014 Meeting ASL Interpreting Request" in the subject line.
+Attendees at the Portland meeting who need ASL/English interpretation must notify the LSA Secretariat and register for the meeting by 14 November 2014.
+Presenters who plan to present in ASL must also notify the Secretariat at by October 1 to ensure that interpretation is provided.
+All requests should be sent to David Robinson, Director of Membership and Meetings, with the words "2015 Meeting ASL Interpreting Request" in the subject line.
 Please include a list of LSA sessions and/or papers you expect to attend, including plenary addresses, the business meeting, and the Presidential Address.
-All requests will be forwarded to the interpreter coordinator for the Minneapolis meeting, who will identify qualified local interpreters, assist with scheduling, and handle day-to-day logistics concerning interpreting.
+All requests will be forwarded to the interpreter coordinator for the Portland meeting, who will identify qualified local interpreters, assist with scheduling, and handle day-to-day logistics concerning interpreting.